-Intimidation: To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or conduct, but without displaying a weapon or subjecting the victim to actual attack.
+Intimidation: To unlawfully place another person in reasonable fear of bodily harm with threatening words and/or conduct, but without displaying a weapon or subjecting the victim to actual attack.
 Includes cyber-intimidation if victim is threatened on Clery geography.